cyberrage-ananymus/Cyber-Defense-Shield/README.md

 - Daemon mode now also runs the web attack scan and ARP spoofing check each cycle
 - Full audit of every claim in "Threat Protection Capabilities" against the actual code - anything without a real implementation was either built for real (this release) or removed from the list
 - Web Attack Scan (Option 15) now tails the access log incrementally (tracks byte offset, rotation-aware) instead of re-reading and re-scanning the entire file every cycle - keeps daemon mode's cost proportional to recent traffic, not total log size, on a busy server
+- File Integrity Checking (Option 11) now actually compares against a stored baseline and reports what changed, instead of only computing and printing hashes with nothing to compare against
+- Real-time Monitoring (Option 7) now actually checks something each iteration (suspicious IPs, ARP spoofing) instead of an empty sleep loop
+- Report generation (Options 8/13) now includes the v1.4 checks (rootkit indicators, kernel modules, ARP spoofing, running services), not just the original v1.3 set
+- Removed two README claims that weren't backed by code ("deep packet inspection", "automatic real-time mitigation") and rewrote Performance Considerations / Limitations with specifics instead of generic boilerplate
+- Fixed a version-string inconsistency: some code comments/banners still said v1.3 after the README had already moved to v1.4

 ### v1.3.1 (2026)
 - Added Web Attack Scan (Option 15): actually wires up the SQL_INJECTION/XSS/PATH_TRAVERSAL signatures in config.py's ATTACK_PATTERNS to a real check against nginx/apache access logs - these patterns previously existed in config.py but were never read by any code